 According to the PMI, a project is a “temporary enterprise initiated with the purpose of providing a single product, service or result”.
 This definition emphasizes the objectives of the project and the uniqueness of the project.
 Uniqueness does not exclude a repetition of similar projects (for example in industries whose mode of production corresponds to the project mode), but emphasizes that the approach of each project needs to be adapted according to characteristics that make it unique;

 according to PRINCE2, a project is “a temporary organization, created to deliver one or more project outputs in accordance with an agreed business case”.
 This definition highlights the organizational component of projects while emphasizing the need to respond economically to economic objectives.

 Projects are different from operations.
-The operations are carried out by means of perennial, continuous and repetitive processes and with resources.
-Projects, by their nature, are temporary, have characteristics that make them unique (innovation, change, product or service characteristics) and require a specific approach.
+The operations are carried out by means of perennial, continuous, and repetitive processes and resources.
+Projects, by their nature, are temporary, have characteristics that make them unique (innovation, change, product, or service characteristics) and require a specific approach.